psb/bucklescript.github.io/docs/import-export.md

 ### Export an ES6 default value

-If your JS project is using ES6 modules, you're likely exporting & importing some default values:
+If your JS project is using ES6 modules, you are likely exporting and importing some default values:

 ```js
 // student.js